 - 1 teaspoon granulated sugar

-- 1/4 cup plus 2 tablespoons blended oil 3 tablespoons olive oil and 3 tablespoons vegetable oil
+- 3 tablespoons olive oil mixed with 3 tablespoons vegetable oil

 - Pinch of freshly ground black pepper